 The owner and management section of a carwash and car detailing business plan should start with discussing professional experience related to the carwash industry.
 If carwash industry expertise is not an option, then explore managerial positions such as supervisor, manager, or shift leader.
 Management expertise, in general, is transferable across industries.
 Next, support professional experiences with any and all educational or extra-curricular activities.
-An example of this will be if the future business owner a management degree or has volunteered in the local community.
-By intertwining education and professional experiences, business owners are able to usually make up ground from a lack of industry-related experiences.
+An example of this will be if the future business owner has a management degree or has volunteered in the local community.
+By intertwining education and professional experiences, business owners are able to usually make up ground for a lack of industry-related experiences.

-Funding Request for a Car Wash and Detailing Business Plan
+Funding Request for a Car Wash and Detailing Business Plan or Template

 The funding request section for a carwash and car detailing business plan should start off by explicitly stating how much money will be needed to start or purchase the business.
 Common equipment needed for a carwash and car detailing business would be vacuums, hoses, cleaning material, and sponges/towels.
 For a larger operation, land purchase or lease, as well as buildout information, should be included in the section.
-Keep in mind, when creating the funding request section, make sure to leave wiggle room for funding.
+Keep in mind, that when creating the funding request section, make sure to leave wiggle room for funding.
 To illustrate, if a vacuum costs $1500, then add 10 to 15% to this price.
 By adding buffers to prices, business owners are able to have flexibility in selecting models as well as choosing new or used equipment.

 The financials and financial projections section of a carwash and car detailing business plan should start with daily sales.
-Some financial projection models for carwashes will breakout each service offered, average the sales price, and then project the number of customers choosing this product on a daily basis.
+Some financial projection models for carwashes will break out each service offered, average the sales price, and then project the number of customers choosing this product on a daily basis.
 Other financial models will estimate the number of customers visiting the location and the average ticket sale per customer.
-No matter which financial modeling structure is embrace, make sure to include justification for using it in the assumption section of the business plan.
+No matter which financial modeling structure is embraced, make sure to include justification for using it in the assumption section of the business plan.
 Further, make sure to provide details showing growth rates and how various costs are aligned with revenue flows.
 By far, the financial section of a carwash and car detailing business plan should be the most difficult.
-However, with a well-structured financial section, the perceived risk for investing in this type of business may be substantially mitigated.
+However, with a well-structured financial section, the perceived risk of investing in this type of business may be substantially mitigated.

 Hopefully, these insightful tips and tricks for writing a business plan were helpful.
 As always, if you need help with a business plan or financial projections, just send us an email or give us a call.